Brunch & Batter

 • Salt: Kosher or fine sea salt.

-• Strawberries: Fresh will ensure the best taste.
+• Strawberries: Fresh ones will ensure the best taste.
 Look for juicy, red strawberries.
-Smaller strawberries tend to be riper and more sweet.
+Smaller strawberries tend to be riper and sweeter.
+You can swap out strawberries for other summer berries.

 • Basil: Fresh basil, not dried.